 - Request for forgiveness

 Understanding these six steps will allow you craft an apology that really, truly means something.
-It sounds a little complex, but Lewicki explains that, when followed properly, these six steps are not only very simple, but also quite effective.
-We asked Lewicki to break down each one and explain how and why they work so well.
+It sounds a little complex, but Lewicki explains that, when followed properly, these steps are not only very simple, but also quite effective.
+Here’s what it looks like.

 How to Apologize: The 6 Elements of a Good Apology